arvagas/novena-of-the-dead/README.md

 **This project has two main goals:**

 1. Recreate the format of a long structure, then make an abridged version of it.
+Check.

 I did a bit of research, and I didn't really see any responsive sites/apps that were related to this project so..